 - use our websites – IP address, browser and other details of the devices you use

-- want to use our Peer Assist service, or other services we provide (be one of our Clients) – name, contact details and other details you provide so we can help you
+- want to use our services we provide (be one of our Clients) – name, contact details and other details you provide so we can help you

 - make a donation – name, contact details and credit card details (St Giles Trust cannot access credit card details of online donations)